rvadavia/Final_CapStone_Project/README_Org.md

 >   **Abstract:**

->   As we approach the submission of the capstone project, which reflects my culmination of learning and understanding in ML, I have realized that there is still much more to learn to effectively apply it in a real-world context.
+>   My final capstone project is continuation of assigmnet 20 , which reflects my culmination of learning and understanding in ML in this coures, I have realized that there is still much more to learn to effectively apply it in a real-world context.

->   For instance, I am developing the initial Pay-Per-Use dermatology Electronic Medical Record (EMR) solution tailored to the Indian market.
-A valuable feature that would greatly benefit doctors is a patient complaint triage system.
-However, our platform, symabMED.in, is not yet prepared for implementation.
-Our system must run continuously for 12 to 18 months to gather relevant metadata and high-resolution images with accurate categorization for a real-world scenario in India.
-This data collection phase is crucial to ensure the effectiveness and reliability of our solution.
+>   We are currently in the process of developing an initial Pay-Per-Use dermatology Electronic Medical Record (EMR) solution specifically designed for the Indian market.
+One essential feature that would greatly assist doctors is a patient complaint triage system.
+However, our platform, https://symabMED.in, is not yet ready for deployment.
+To ensure the efficacy and dependability of our solution in real-world situations in India, our system needs to operate continuously for 12 to 18 months.
+During this phase, we will collect relevant metadata and high-resolution images, accurately categorized, which is crucial for the success of our solution.

 ![A screenshot of a computer Description automatically generated with medium confidence](media/08a7bc76cabdf26c35148bb6281cfc58.png)

->   In the meantime, developing a generic framework using the HAM10000 dataset in the interim would be beneficial.
-This dataset can be a valuable resource for training and initial system testing.
-Furthermore, by building and fine-tuning the framework with this dataset, you can assess its performance, make necessary improvements, and gain valuable insights before incorporating the actual data from the Indian market.
+>   In the interim, it would be advantageous to develop a generic framework using the HAM10000 dataset.
+This dataset can serve as a valuable resource for training and conducting initial system testing.
+By constructing and refining the framework using this dataset, you can evaluate its performance, make necessary enhancements, and acquire valuable insights before incorporating the authentic data from the Indian market.
+This approach will provide a solid foundation and enable you to iteratively improve the system based on the lessons learned.

 >   Skin cancers encompass a range of diseases marked by the presence of abnormal growths or persistent sores that do not heal, as well as alterations in the size, shape, or colour of moles.
 There are two primary types: melanoma (less prevalent but more hazardous) and non-melanoma skin cancers (more common but less severe).